makaruk/testhugo/TEKSTY/landing.md

-### COLLOSAL FACT:
+### UNDENIABLE FACT:
-##### Video and animation is now used by an overwhelming majority of businesses, and consumers are undeniably relying on video content to make purchases.
+##### Video and animation is now used by an overwhelming majority of businesses, and consumers are ultimately relying on video content to make purchases.
 Before the pandemic, video made up 73% of all internet traffic.
 That number increased to 82% in 2022 and will increase to 91% in 2023.

-### LEVEL UP WITH THE CURRENT TRENDS AND AVOID THOSE **5 PROBLEMS WHICH MAY RESULT IN LOSING YOUR  CLIENTS:
+### LEVEL UP WITH THE CURRENT TRENDS AND AVOID THOSE **5 PROBLEMS WHICH MAY RESULT IN LOSING YOUR  CLIENTS**:

-**- Not keeping up with the digital advertising trends**
+**- Not keeping up with the digital marketing trends**
 -   Internet marketing is rapidly changing, with  greater use of AI, YouTube surpassing Facebook as the most popular outlet for influencing consumer behavior and video being preferred by 80% of people over written text.
 So it’s no surprise that It can be difficult to keep up with current trends in video branding.
 This is especially important for businesses delivering cutting edge solutions for clients.